 The Pin Oak (Quercus palustris) was originally from eastern North America – it had arrived in Europe by 1770 but was not recorded in Britain until after 1800.
 The Pin Oak was selected for several of its physical features: It has sharply pointed lobed leaves which turn reddish-brown to bright crimson in autumn, and distinct horizontal branching which provide winter interest even once all the leaves have fallen.
 Our Pin Oaks are mostly found in the northwestern quadrant of the gardens near the Queen’s Walk and fairground.

-Jubilee Gardens is home to 18 quintessential English Oaks (Quercus robur) spread throughout the park.
+Jubilee Gardens is home to many quintessential English Oaks (Quercus robur) spread throughout the park.
 A much-loved large and long-lived, native deciduous tree with lobed and very short-stalked leaves, rugged branches and dark tough bark, modest flowers in mid-spring and acorns in the autumn.
 The English Oak is valued for its importance to insects and other wildlife and it naturally supports the highest biodiversity of insect herbivores of any British plant.
 The acorns form a valuable food resource for several small mammals, including our resident friendly squirrels, and some birds.

 Liquidambar styraciflua, also known as Sweetgum, is a deciduous tree native to eastern North America.
 It was introduced into Europe in 1681 by John Banister, and first planted in the palace gardens at Fulham.
 The leaves are palmate, similar to those of some maples with five sharply pointed lobes, and are a glossy rich dark green colour.
 The leaves turn brilliant orange, red, and purple in the autumn in a conflagration of colour which unique and striking.
 Our Liquidambars are clustered on the middle of the north edge of the park and towards the river side of the southern edge.
 There are also two large specimens taking pride of place at the northern tip of the adventure playground.

-Last, but not least, Jubilee Gardens has five London Plane trees (Platanus x acerifolia) which were retained from the old park when it was redeveloped in 2012.
+Jubilee Gardens also has London Plane trees (Platanus x acerifolia) which were retained from the old park when it was redeveloped in 2012.
 The site is surrounded by London Planes – the Queen’s Walk along the riverfront is lined with them while there are also multiple specimens on Belvedere Road and in Hungerford car park.
 These are popular city trees with more than half of London’s trees being London Planes.
 They can be identified by their grey bark which sheds leaving large patches of pale green and creamy yellow fresh wood – it does this as a response to pollution which can clog the pores of the bark.
 Flowers appear as small balls on long stems in spring, maturing to produce the ‘pom-pom’ seed heads which can be seen on the bare branches in winter.

 We hope you enjoy the beauty of the different tree species in Jubilee Gardens this #NationalTreeWeek View images of the Gardens and some of our tree species here.